sghaskell/integrations/collectd-nginx-plus/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd-nginx-plus/img/integrations_nginxplus.png) NGINX Plus

-_This directory consolidates all the metadata associated with the NGINX Plus plugin for collectd.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-nginx-plus)_
+This directory consolidates all the metadata associated with the NGINX Plus plugin for collectd.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-nginx-plus).

 - [Description](#description)
 - [Installation](#installation)